csusbdt/cse/programs/computer-systems-archive/index.md

 in the computer engineering major prior to the current academic year.
 In addition to the flowcharts listed here, you can also see the [prior year catalogs](http://catalog.csusb.edu/).

+### Program Information, 2015/2016

+- [Flowchart of Course Dependencies for the General Interdisciplinary Option, 2015/16][inter-15]
+- [Flowchart of Course Dependencies for the Web Programming Option, 2015/16][web-15]
+- [Flowchart of Course Dependencies for the System Administrator Option, 2015/16][system-15]
+- [Flowchart of Course Dependencies for the Game Development Option, 2015/16][game-15]
+- [Flowchart of Course Dependencies for the Graphics Programming Option, 2015/16][graphics-15]

 ### Program Information, 2014/2015

 - [Flowchart of Course Dependencies for the General Interdisciplinary Option, 2014/15][inter-14]